1 gram saffron price in India

 What does one Gram of saffron look like

 One Gram of this will not look big, but it will be a small hype of Kesar.
 As in the image.

-It will be approximately 460 to 465 threads that can serve you nearly 40 to 45 to serve Biryani for four people.
+Approximately 460 to 465 threads will serve you nearly 40 to 45 to serve Biryani for four people.

 1 gram of saffron equals how many teaspoons